A neural network kernel decomposition for learning multiple steady states in parameterized dynamical systems

 While our initial studies are promising, we would like to address several issues for the further development of our theory and numerical methods.
 First, we have used one target function $\Phi$ for solutions and another $\Phi^s$ for their stability.
 It may be desirable if these two can be combined to make the approach more efficient.
 Moreover, it demands further consideration and innovative approaches to manage large systems effectively.
 For example, our post-processing method for locating solutions for a given parameter $\Theta \in \Omega$ relies on a set of sample points $\cU \subset D$ generated from uniform grids on $D$.
 For a high-dimensional problem, where the dimension of the solution vector is large, our method may not be feasible as the number of data points in $\cU$ can be large.
 Alternative algorithms for locating solutions more efficiently for high-dimensional problems need to be designed.
 A key question is the selection of a density from which to sample the points.
-Lastly, training networks with incomplete data is crucial in applications, especially for large systems.
+Additionally, training networks with incomplete data is crucial in applications, especially for large systems.
 Missing information in incomplete data, however, may be recovered from the structure of the underlying systems, as demonstrated by our initial examples in \Cref{subsec: incplt data}.
-Additionally, methods of unsupervised learning may be considered in the future to train networks with incomplete data.
+Furthermore, future work may explore methods that integrate equation-based and data-driven approaches.
 Last but not least, applications of our framework to more realistic parameterized dynamic systems and/or parameterized nonlinear systems of algebraic equations will be considered in the future.